pypeit/PypeIt/doc/installing.rst

     - If you are generating datacubes (and performing an astrometric correction), you will also need the `scikit-image`_ package.
-It can be installed by including it in the optional dependencies, e.g.:
+It can be installed by including it in the optional dependencies, *e.g.*:

       .. code-block:: console